ConnorMarcus/SYSC3303Project/README.md

-# Group 9 - Iteration 4
+# Group 9 - Iteration 5
 Group Members: Vahid Foroughi, Noah Hammoud, Ilyes Hasnaou, Connor Marcus, Patrick Vafaie

 ## Project Structure
 The following is a brief description of the Java files contained within the project:
 - `Elevator.java` represents the Elevator subsystem which communicates with the Scheduler to process elevator events.
 - `ElevatorEvent.java` represents each text line from the input file as an object.
+- `ElevatorPanel.java` represents the JPanel used to model the graphical components of an Elevator.
 - `ElevatorState.java` represents the state of the elevator subsystem.
 - `ElevatorRequest.java` represents a request from the Elevator to the Scheduler indicating it's ready to receive a FloorRequest.
 - `EleavtorResponse.java` represents a response object the elevator sends out to the scheduler after an event has occurred.
 - `Floor.java` represents the floor subsystem which handles the parsing of the input file and communicating that with the Scheduler.
 - `FloorRequest.java` represents a request made from the floor subsystem to the Scheduler.
+- `GUI.java` represents the JFrame containing the complete GUI for the Elevator system.
 - `Scheduler.java` represents the Scheduler subsystem which communicates with both the floor and elevator subsystems.
 - `SchedulerState.java` represents the state of the Scheduler subsystem.
 - `SchedulerReceivingState.java` represents the concrete state of the scheduler when it is only receiving requests.